luxonis/depthai-hardware/docs/source/pages/includes/pro.rst

   **Laser dot projector and flood LED are disabled by default!** That's because most people would prefer intentionally enabling the laser dot projector when they are wearing eye safety gear.

 On the image below there's a blank wall with no texture.
 Without the dot projector, (passive) depth perception is poor.
-With dot projector set to ~200mA the (active) depth perception looks much better.
+With the dot projector set to ~200mA, the (active) depth perception looks much better.
 If you look closely at the bottom left frame, you can see little dots all around the wall.

 .. image:: /_static/images/guides/active-stereo.png